 For how long can Gold Nuggets hang on the tree and maintain quality?
 I’ve eaten some from a tree in Valley Center in San Diego County in September that were still very good.
 Toots said that she has picked fruit from her own tree in her Huntington Beach yard in October that was still “sound and good.”
 That Gold Nuggets store so well on the tree was a major reason that Toots called it her number one citrus (the other major reason being its outstanding flavor).

 From my own tree, the latest I’ve had good ones is the end of August, but they taste their best around May and June.
-Only a few remain on my tree that long though.
-My routine is to give my kids the green light to pick Gold Nuggets at the end of February.
-This is how the tree looked soon after I let them at it this year:

 Gold Nugget mandarin tree on February 23, 2020.

-Here is how it looked yesterday, March 26, 2020:
+Here is how it looked a month later, on March 26, 2020:

 Kids eating the last Gold Nuggets of 2020.